Backendless/ios-SDK/README.md

 `${PODS_ROOT}/Headers/Public/Backendless/Backendless-Bridging-Header.h`

 ## RELEASE HISTORY
+4.0.6 August 10, 2017
+* Added the "mutable-content" support for push notifications

 4.0.5 August 4, 2017
 * The user registration bug when adding to users one after another fixed
 * NSNull values changed to nil for dictionary/map approach